-Perfectly located in Manistee's Historic Victorian Homes District, the lovingly restored 19th Century lumber baron mansion welcomes guests with the elegance and attention of a bygone era.
-With a five-star TripAdvisor rating, it is the area's number one bed and breakfast.
+Perfectly located in Manistee's Historic District and close to the Lake Michigan shoreline, this lovingly restored 19th Century lumber baron mansion welcomes guests with the elegance and attention of a bygone era.
+With a five-star TripAdvisor rating, it is the area's number one bed and breakfast for a romantic getaway.

 Charming gardens, an impressive interior, and guest rooms individually appointed with comfortable furniture, exquisite period pieces and artwork make the Dempsey Manor the ideal setting for a weekend getaway, a birthday or an anniversary celebration or a midweek retreat.
 Overnight guests enjoy a delicious gourmet breakfast in the morning, a late-afternoon wine hour, and a complimentary tour of the mansion.